TudorDan/TechInterviewWorkbook/README.md

     - improper variable scopes (global, local)
   - Remove cleverness: If it's simple and elegant you wouldn't refer to it as 'clever'
   - Remove the 3 D's: duplication, duplication, duplication
-    - his can be applied by extracting the duplicated code parts into functions
+    - this can be applied by extracting the duplicated code parts into functions

 ---